fsvreddit/hive-protect/README.md

 For older changes, please see the [change log](https://github.com/fsvreddit/hive-protect/blob/main/changelog.md).

+### Next

+* Reduce Dev Platform resource utilisation if "content types to check" is posts or comments, not both

 ### 1.10.23

 * Add ability to stop sending modmails for a user after N approvals